Tests for bone cancer

 Your doctor will ask you to lie down so that they can examine you.
 They will feel the area where you have any pain or swelling.
 It may feel tender or it may be possible to feel a lump.
 Sometimes the doctor cannot feel anything abnormal.
 After the examination, your doctor may refer you for an X-ray of the area where you have symptoms.
 If the X-ray shows any abnormal areas your doctor will refer you directly to a bone specialist (an orthopaedic doctor).

 The bone specialist will ask you about your medical history and symptoms.
-You will have an examination – your doctor will feel the bone that is painful or swollen.
+You will have an examination – your doctor will feel the bone that is painful or swollen, and they will examine your chest and tummy (abdomen).
 If you have already had an X-ray of the abnormal area of bone, the specialist will look at the X-ray.
 They may suggest that you have further X-rays, blood tests and also a chest X-ray to check your general health.
 You have all these tests in the outpatient department.
 Your doctor may also suggest that you have an MRI scan.
 If the X-rays or MRI scan show abnormal areas of bone your specialist may ask you to have a bone biopsy.
 These tests are described below.

 X-rays use a low dose of radiation to take pictures of the body.
 The bones show up well on X-rays and this is the first test you are likely to have.
 Sometimes X-rays can give a very typical picture, which can help the specialist to diagnose particular types of bone cancer.
 A primary bone tumour will usually show up as one of the following

 - Breakdown of an area of a bone